-If you need to use up some extra vegetables, you should try this beetroot soup recipe with carrots!
-It’s easy to cook some fresh vegetables, blend them up and have a lovely soup ready in just in under an hour.
-This soup is made low carb by using cauliflower, and it’s packed with nutrients and plenty of flavor too.
+If you need to use up some extra vegetables, you should try this Beetroot Soup Recipe with Carrots!
+It's easy to cook some fresh vegetables, blend them up, and have a delicious soup ready in just under an hour.
+This soup has a beautiful color, and is packed full of nutrients too!

-Do you love a great soup?
-We’re really into soup, year round!
-We’re always finding ways to incorporate seasonal produce and turning them into soup recipes.
-We had some really gorgeous beets and carrots on hand, so naturally, it was time to create soup recipe with them!
+Do you love a great healthy soup?
+We're really into soup, year round!
+We're always finding ways to incorporate seasonal produce and turn them into soup recipes.
+We had some really gorgeous beets and carrots on hand, so naturally, it was time to create a soup recipe with them!

-Beet have multiple harvest times, and they are such hearty vegetables that save super well in the fridge for very long periods of time.
-They’re actually similar to carrots in this way.
+Beets have multiple harvest times, and they are such hearty vegetables that save super well in the fridge for very long periods of time.
+They're actually similar to carrots in this way.
 We also knew the flavor pairing was a match made in heaven.
-We sort of consider both of these root vegetables to be in season year round.
-(More on this later)
+We consider both of these root vegetables to be in season year-round, and they make for the perfect simple recipe.

 ❤️Why we love this recipe